aasthax2103/cart-checkout-project-javascript/README.md

 - Order placement
 - Order history tracking

-The project integrates with a **mock backend API** and uses **localStorage for persistent cart state**, mimicking real production architecture patterns.
+The application integrates with a mock backend API and uses **localStorage for persistent cart state**, following real-world frontend architecture practices.

+> ⚠️ This is an educational frontend project built for learning purposes only.
+> It is not affiliated with or endorsed by any commercial brand.
+> No real payments or personal data are processed.

 ---